hakobe/homura/README.md

 $ homura --debug
 ```

-## Plugins
+## Modules

-Plugins are placed under `plugins` directory.
-You can enable plugins and can pass options to plugins in `config.json`.
+Modules are placed under `modules` directory.
+You can enable modules and can pass options to modules in `config.json`.
 Please see Configuration section.

 ### log
 Writes logs to files.